PLab-SI/PicoQuake/docs/plotting.md

 You can specify the frequency range to plot using the `--fmin` and `--fmax` arguments.
 The axes can be selected using the `-xyz` flag.
 Input only the desired axes in any order.
 To annotate peaks, use the `--peaks` flag.
+This command processes only the acceleration data.

 For more information about the command, see [CLI reference](cli.md#plot_psd).